 Stereo Mix: A mix in which sounds are placed in various locations across the stereo field of a stereo playback system.
 Stereo mixes cannot be reproduced on mono playback systems.

-Pan Pot: A pan pot, short for panoramic potentiometer, is the physical knob (or graphic representation of a knob in a DAW) that we use to place or move (pan) a sound within the stereo field.
+In a DAW, you can use a knob called a pan pot, short for panoramic potentiometer, to place or move (pan) a sound within the stereo field.
 When you turn this knob to the left, the level in the right speaker is reduced as level in the left speaker is increased.
 When you run this knob to the right, the level in the right speaker is increased as level in the left speaker is reduced.

 In addition to a pan pot in a DAW, you can intuitively pan your tracks with iZotope's Visual Mixer.
 Using iZotope’s IPC (inter-plugin communication) technology, you can adjust pan, volume, and the stereo width of any track in your session containing an instance of Neutron.